 Europe is a well-established market for cultural tourism.
-European travellers are increasingly interested in discovering new destinations.
-Especially if these offer authentic activities that teach them about local culture.
+European holidaymakers are increasingly interested in discovering new destinations, especially if these offer authentic activities that teach them about local culture.
 This makes cultural tourism a promising sector for developing country destinations.
 Offer flexible cultural components to appeal to both motivated and incidental cultural tourists.
-Internet presence is important, as European cultural travellers often book holidays directly.
+Internet presence is important, as European cultural tourists often book their holidays directly.

 Contents of this page